 Figure Y-8 shows depth to water contours for fall of 2014.
 In the southeastern portion of the basin near the Ozena fire station, depth to water is under 50 feet bgs.
 There is a steep gradient near the SBCF, and groundwater is below 600 feet bgs immediately northwest of the SBCF.
 The central portion of the basin generally has a depth to water between 350 and 500 feet bgs, with groundwater levels rising to the west of New Cuyama.
+These depths are in general less severe than those shown for the fall of 2017, reflecting depth to groundwater conditions in the central portion of the Basin..
 Interpretation from New Cuyama to monitoring points in the northwest is hampered by a limited set of data points.